vega/altair/doc/user_guide/encoding.rst

 temporal      ``T``           a time or date value
 ============  ==============  ================================================

+If types are not specified for data input as a DataFrame, Altair defaults to ``quantitative`` for any numeric data, ``temporal`` for date/time data, and ``nominal`` for string data, but be aware that these defaults are by no means always the correct choice!

-These types can either be expressed in a long-form using the channel encoding classes such as :class:`X` and :class:`Y`, or in short-form using the :ref:`Shorthand Syntax <shorthand-description>` discussed below.
+The types can either be expressed in a long-form using the channel encoding classes such as :class:`X` and :class:`Y`, or in short-form using the :ref:`Shorthand Syntax <shorthand-description>` discussed below.
 For example, the following two methods of specifying the type will lead to